cjacker/opensource-toolchain-ch32v/README.md

 # How to rescue bricked CH32V

-**NOTE: it can also rescue a bricked WCH-LinkE.**
+**NOTE: below steps can also rescue a bricked WCH-LinkE.**

-If accidently programing the wrong firmware to target board, the SWDIO/SWCLK pins may be occupied for other purpose, the ch32v will be bricked.
-And it can not be probed and programmed by WCH-LinkE anymore.
+If accidently programing the wrong firmware to target board, the SWDIO/SWCLK pins may be occupied for other purpose, or system core clock set to wrong value, the ch32v may not be probed and programmed by WCH-LinkE anymore.

+Please check ISP mode first, it may still works.
+If not, you have a bricked CH32V now...

-To rescue a bricked CH32V, we should erase the code flash totally.
+To rescue a bricked CH32V, the code flash need to be erased.

 You need prepare a workable WCH-LinkE (not WCH-Link) and download [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).
-Of course, you have to use Windows here.
+Of course, you have to use Windows with WCH-LinkUtility.

 ## Clear all code flash by pin NRST